🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 axes[2].plot(cathode_j, linewidth=2, color='#f5576c')

-axes[2].set_title('Current Density on Cathode Surface', fontsize=12, fontweight='bold')
+axes[2].set_title('Current Density at Cathode Surface', fontsize=12, fontweight='bold')

-axes[2].set_xlabel('X Position')
+axes[2].set_xlabel('X position')

-axes[2].set_ylabel('Current Density [a.u.]')
+axes[2].set_ylabel('Current density [a.u.]')

 axes[2].grid(True, alpha=0.3)